photoprism/photoprism-docs/docs/getting-started/index.md

     by anyone in between including your provider, hackers, and governments.
 Backup tools and file sync apps like [FolderSync](https://www.tacit.dk/foldersync/faq/#i-can-not-connect-to-a-non-https-webdav-server-why)
     may refuse to connect as well.

+*[Web UI]: Progressive Web App that can be installed on your home screen and provides a native app-like experience